-If you have a membership site with online learning content, you may have noticed that many users aren’t completing your courses.
+If you have a membership site with online learning content, you may have noticed that too many users aren’t completing your courses.
 Even if you create engaging material, that may not be enough.
-Without external factors such as grades or deadlines, motivation can be a real struggle with self-paced eLearning.

-However, there’s some good news too.
-Research shows that motivation can be improved significantly through ‘gamification.’
+However, there’s some good news, too.
+Research shows that gamification can significantly increase motivation.
 Gamification is a technique for building fun, interactive elements that can help create external motivation.

 What Gamification Is (And Why It Works)

 On the other hand, extrinsic motivation is caused by external factors, such as waking up at 7 a.m. to make it to work on time and avoid being fired.
-Intrinsic motivation tends to wax and wane, but if there are extrinsic motivators involved, we’re likelier to complete a task.
+Intrinsic motivation tends to come and go, but if there are extrinsic motivators involved, we’re likelier to complete a task.

-For example, you may work harder at learning a new skill if you’re taking a class with an exam than if you were studying on your own time.
-In fact, research shows that we even get a small dopamine surge whenever we feel that we’ve accomplished an activity.
+For example, you may work harder at learning a new skill if you’re taking a class with a scheduled exam than if you’re studying at your own pace.
+In fact, research shows that we even get a small dopamine surge whenever we feel we’ve accomplished an activity.

-4 Ways to Gamify Your Online WordPress Courses
+5 Ways to Add Gamification to Your Online WordPress Courses

 Throughout the next few sections, we’ll review four ways to include gamification in WordPress using MemberPress Courses.
-Then we’ll discuss how to implement some of these techniques using the free GamiPress plugin.
+Then we’ll discuss how to get them rolling with the free GamiPress plugin.
 Let’s jump right in!

 1. Progress Tracking

-As we mentioned before, a streak tracker provides positive reinforcement for completing a specific task every day.
+As we mentioned before, a streak tracker delivers positive reinforcement for completing a specific task every day.
 Streak trackers reward users for consistency.
-Even if they’re feeling unmotivated, they may still log in to avoid losing their streak:
+Even if they’re feeling unmotivated, a learner may still log in to avoid losing their streak.

 The online language learning course DuoLingo makes effective use of this strategy.
 It pairs streaks with optional daily emails, reminding the user that learning a language requires consistent practice.

-Streaks can be made even more effective by setting up milestones that are rewarded through a badge system.
+You can make streaks even more effective by setting up milestones rewarded through a badge system.
 Next up, let’s talk about what badges are and why they’re effective.

 Badges are another effective motivational tool that combines a feeling of achievement with the desire for ownership.
 For example, if your site displays a list of all possible badges, that can help users want to keep going until they’ve earned each one.